For many visitors, gates to Vietnam open at Ho Chi Minh City – a metropolis formerly known as Saigon.

 There are cabs waiting on your left as you exit through the terminal’s main door.
 Make sure that the driver turns the meter on.

 SASCO Travel offers a very convenient taxi service.
 You can order and pre-pay a car at their desk on your left after you clear customs.
-Also, online-booking is possible.
+Also, online booking is possible.
 This way, you pay a standard fare and the driver takes you to your hotel hassle-free.

 Some major hotels offer a free shuttle.
 But beware that if the shuttle is not complimentary, you’ll probably overpay.
-This being said, it’s wiser to overpay for a safe trip than risking your well-being on arrival.
+This being said, it’s wiser to overpay for a safe trip than risk your well-being on arrival.

 However, for your safety, here you can pre-book a reliable and reasonably priced airport shuttle.